Stories of Old Swedes

 An 1851 engraving of Old Swedes Church by John Sartain.
-Included in Elizabeth Montgomery’s book Reminiscences of Wilmington.
+Included in Elizabeth Montgomery’s book Reminiscences of Wilmington, published 1872.

 Standing the test of time, Old Swedes Church is one of the very few surviving remnants of the New Sweden Colony in the Delaware Valley, and one of the oldest structures in Delaware.
 It has borne witness to many major events in U.S. history, including the American Revolution, World Wars I & II, and many more.
 Many individuals significant to local and national history are buried here.